rcushen/cassandra/docs/Factor.md

 Sometimes, a factor may correspond directly to the conditional probability or marginal probability distributions of a node in a Bayesian Network.
 In this case, the values array represents a conditional probability distribution, in which the last dimension corresponds to the node's variable's domain (and sums to one), and the other dimensions correspond to the parent nodes' variables' domains.
 But in other cases, factors may not correspond to any probability distribution.
 For example, the unnormalised product of two factors is unlikely to correspond to any probability distribution.

-In my implementation, the values table is an N-dimensional array, which highlights the similarity to a probability distribution.
-However, there is an equivalent representation of the values as a tall 2-dimensional conditional probability table.
-I just find the N-dimensional array representation more intuitive.

 ## Operations

 ### Evaluation